 Royals Youth Hockey Clinics - December & January Update

-Reading, PA - The Reading Royals Youth Hockey Association, presented by Visions Federal Credit Union, will host the following skill clinics in the month of December:
+Reading, PA - The Reading Royals Youth Hockey Association, presented by Visions Federal Credit Union, will host the following skill clinics in the month of December and January:

 PRIVATE SMALL GROUP LESSONS (BY TIME SLOT) at Santander Arena on Tuesday, December 26 from 1-2 PM, 2-3 PM, 3-4 PM or 4-5 PM.